 Over time, scales can lose accuracy due to plain old wear and tear due to regular use and age.
 Scales must maintain their original balance for accuracy.
 Over time, however, they tend to lose this balance and they will require recalibration.

 Electronic scales may suffer malfunction in the circuitry over time that can cause loss of accuracy.
 Even new scales may become inaccurate in certain conditions especially in extreme temperatures.
-For this reason, the most accurate scales will have high-temperature stability.
+For this reason, the most accurate scales will have good temperature stability.

 Additionally, new scales may lose accuracy in rough conditions especially when equipment is subject to vibration and jarring.
 In outdoor, industrial and similar environments, it is necessary to clean weighing equipment to maintain accuracy, especially for high precision work.